SpiritSeal/STEM-Workshop-Lesson-Plans/Middle School/MS Day 2- Programmable Electronics Workshop/msd2_lessonPlan.md

-# High School Day 2: Electronics Workshop
+# Middle School Day 2: Programmable Electronics Workshop

 ## *Goal: Foster interest in participants to explore topics in the field of Electronics.*

 ## Learning Objectives

 - Introduce Students to topics in Electronics and general Circuit-Building concepts
-- Introduce Students to basic Arduino Microcontroller programming and how such devices can be used to create programatic and functional systems
 - Teach Students how various electronics components function and how they can be used to build circuits

 ## Resources and Materials